abhijitp21/ds-graphQL-SB/README.md

-# CustomerDataFetcher Service + DGS Framework
+# CustomerDataFetcher Service + DGS Framework + DB

 The `CustomerDataFetcher` class is a **GraphQL Data Fetcher** that handles queries and mutations related to `Customer` and `Account` entities within the application.
 This service integrates with `CustomerRepository` and `AccountRepository` to perform database operations and is annotated as a `@DgsComponent`, making it part of the Netflix DGS framework for GraphQL.